Mortgage

 Content was accurate at the time of publication.

-In real estate, the term “jumbo loan” refers to any conventional mortgage that is larger than the conforming loan limits set by the Federal Housing Finance Agency (FHFA) each year.
+In real estate, “jumbo loan” refers to any conventional mortgage that is larger than the conforming loan limits set by the Federal Housing Finance Agency (FHFA) each year.

 The FHFA is a regulatory agency that oversees Fannie Mae and Freddie Mac, two government-backed entities that buy and sell mortgages from private lenders.
 FHFA regulations prevent Fannie Mae and Freddie Mac from purchasing any mortgage loans that exceed the year’s conforming loan limits.

-Jumbo loans are riskier investments for lenders, as there’s no guarantee they’ll be able to quickly recoup their investment.
-In turn, lenders try to mitigate this risk by making jumbo loans more difficult for borrowers to qualify for and potentially more expensive than traditional mortgages.
+Jumbo loans are riskier investments for lenders because there’s no guarantee they’ll be able to quickly recoup their investment.
+Lenders try to reduce this risk by making jumbo loans more difficult to qualify for and potentially more expensive than traditional mortgages.

 callout-icon